trivago/triava/README.md

 The triava project contains several of trivago's core libraries for Java-based projects: caching, collections, annotations, concurrency libraries and more.

-TrivaCache is fully JCache / JSR107 (Java Caching) compliant.
+TriavaCache is fully JCache / JSR107 (Java Caching) compliant.
 For more about compliance, read the [TCK information](./tck/README.md)

 ## License
 Licensed under the Apache License, Version 2.0